 A cornerstone of good compliance is having credible policies in place.
 Policies in which everyone in your organisation believes and understands.
 The reality, however, is that most policies are not fit for purpose.
 Many do not meet the needs of employees, the organisation or regulators.
 So, what are the enemies of policy?

+As this article states, a policy is simply a statement of intent.
 Having seen huge numbers of policies via our work with Gydeline and with many global multinational organisations, we’ve put together a list of the 5 greatest enemies of policy.

 5. An overly verbose introduction

 We’ve all been there.
 We’re told to review or read a policy and the first 2 pages are full or preamble, context and information which may or may not be directly relevant.
 By the time the readers get’s to page 3 or 4 (where the important stuff is) they’ve often lost interest and the value of having a policy is lost.

 Tip: Keep any introduction very short – or ask why it is needed at all

 4. An extended explanation of why the policy is needed

 Whilst it is important that policy is in place for a reason, it is not important to provide an extended justification.
 Do those inside your organisation really need to know the detailed market research that you have done on the geographical and industrial context which means that a ‘widget’ policy is required?

 Tip: A few key points are all that is needed

 Policy documents need to be current and used information assets within the organisation.
 It is extremely common to encounter one of two scenarios: firstly the policy was last updated several years ago or secondly it has never been reviewed or updated.
 In either scenario the document is next to useless as it’s validity cannot be proven.